GnaspGames/Smelt/README.md

 This defines the executing entity for all following command blocks.

-Currently this only supports one entity selector, but it extended to allow for more as a list.
+Currently this only supports one entity selector, but it may be extended to allow for more as a list.

 Any valid entity selector, e.g. `{"executeAs":"@a[score_lives=0]"}`